mui/mui-x/docs/data/date-pickers/validation/validation.md

 The `shouldDisableDate` prop prevents the selection of all dates for which it returns `true`.

-In the example below, the weekends are not selectable:
+In the example below—the weekends are not selectable:

 {{"demo": "DateValidationShouldDisableDate.js", "defaultCodeOpen": false}}